We're the UK's leading bowel cancer charity

 Bowel cancer screening in Wales

-• If you’re aged between 51 and 74, you will be invited to take part in bowel cancer screening every two years
+• If you’re aged between 51 and 74, you'll be invited to take part in bowel cancer screening every two years.
+The age that people are invited to take part is gradually being extended to include people aged 50.
+This means you may get sent a test before you turn 51

-• If you’re 75 or over, you are currently not able to self-refer back into the programme
+• If you’re 75 or over, you’re currently not able to self-refer back into the programme.
+If you spot any symptoms of bowel cancer speak to your GP and ask about an at-home test

 Bowel cancer screening in Northern Ireland